Juniper/splitcopy/README.md

 # Splitcopy

-Speeds up copying files to/from JUNOS hosts.
+Speeds up copying files to/from JUNOS/Evo/Linux/FreeBSD hosts.

 Splits a given file into chunks in a tmp directory, copies these chunks and recombines them.